archbardinexile/BGCL/items.md

 *Wondrous item, rare.*

-While wearing these boots, as an action, you can kick a creature within 5 feet.
+While wearing this item, as an action, you can kick a creature within 5 feet.
 That creature must make a Constitution saving throw.
 On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
 On a successful save, the creature takes half as much damage and isn't pushed.

 ### Tymora's Coin

 *Wondrous item, artifact (requires attunement).*

-While holding this coin, you can use it to cast the [***Double or Nothing***](spells#double-or-nothing) spell as an action.
-This property of the coin can't be used again until the next dawn.
+While holding this item, you can use it to cast the [***Double or Nothing***](spells#double-or-nothing) spell as an action.
+This property of the item can't be used again until the next dawn.

 ---